Taylor Campbell

 Taylor Campbell (born 30 June 1996) is an English athlete specialising in the hammer throw.
 He finished fourth at the 2017 European U23 Championships and fifth at the 2018 Commonwealth Games.
 In addition, he won a bronze at the 2019 Summer Universiade.

+Biography

+Campbell represented England at the 2018 Commonwealth Games in Gold Coast.

 His personal best in the event is 74.98 m set in Loughborough 2020, improved with 76.97 m at the same venue on 23 May 2021.
-He then realised 78.23 m at Grosics Gyula Stadion, Tatabánya, on 5 June 2021.
+He then realised 78.23 metres at Grosics Gyula Stadion, Tatabánya, on 5 June 2021.

+Campbell became the British hammer throw champion after winning the British Athletics Championships in 2021.